↑ Home ↑

 During [the 1996] campaign, the 54-year-old sometimes recounted a "true incident of an eyeball-to-eyeball talk" with a voter 26 years ago.
 The man finally said he'd back Cleland "because you've got only one hand to put in the till, and if you put it in there, you can't run very far with it".

 Amy E. Schwartz on Dr. Paul Ellwood, "who is credited with laying the intellectual basis for managed care" (especially HMOs) and who began "admitting children with learning disabilities for diagnostic stays that would be paid for by insurance."
 Schwartz quotes Ellwood from a December 8, 1996 New York Times Magazine article, "The Ellwoods: But What About Quality? (paragraphs 3 and 4), by Lisa Belkin: "I had done this not because it was best for the kids, but because of the perverse incentives in that system."
-(The Washington Post op-ed page, March 17, 1997)
+(The Washington Post op-ed page, "Price Tag on Privacy", March 17, 1997)

 Perverse incentives?
 As opposed to, say a perverse response to existing options?
 [Regardless of your views, one can't help but] be spooked by this image of a man who could decide — for whatever financial "incentive" — to fill his clinic ward with children he knows don't need to be there.
 If the right amount of money will induce a person to hospitalize kids who should be home, how much money is the right amount to keep him from doing so?